 High school teams and high-school-only mirrors

 ACF is willing to provide the ACF Fall set for high-school-only tournaments.
-If you are interested in hosting a high-school-only mirror of 2020 ACF Fall, email firstname.lastname@example.org.
+If you are interested in hosting a high-school-only mirror of 2021 ACF Fall, email email@example.com and CC firstname.lastname@example.org.
 However, we do not plan to offer mixed mirrors that include high school and college teams.

 If you have any questions, email email@example.com.